zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/03_technology_stack.md

    - **Choice**: **[CockroachDB](https://www.cockroachlabs.com/)** is our selection.
 CockroachDB is a distributed SQL database compatiable with Postgres designed for scalability and resilience, with managed services to reduce operational burden.
 Implement abstraction layers (e.g., ORMs for databases) to ease provider switches, we will use SQLModel for this.
    - **Why It Matters**: It ensures robust data persistence, vital for tracking workflows or maintaining system integrity.

+8. **In-memory data structure store**
+   - **Purpose**: It's used as a database, cache, and message broker.
+Because it stores data in RAM, it offers exceptionally high performance.
+   - **Choice**: **[Upstash Redis](https://upstash.com/pricing)** Upstash is known for its serverless Redis offering and provides a free tier.
+   - **Why It Matters**: Because it stores data in RAM, it offers exceptionally high performance.
+Ideal for storing LLM session data.

 ---

 ### Two Main Constructs Enabling the AgentiaCloud Framework